 - Disaster cover

-We'll help if you're not able to use your pre-booked and pre-paid accommodation during your trip because of a natural disaster.
+We'll help if you're unable to use your pre-booked and pre-paid accommodation because it, or the immediate area, is directly affected by a natural disaster.
 We'll pay the necessary extra travel and accommodation expenses so you can continue with your trip or return to the UK if that's not possible.
 Find out more

 Travel insurance tips, FAQs and policy documents